tuankhai292002/Vietnam-News-Genre-Classification/deploy_model/README.md

-# Vietnamese Text Classification API
+# Vietnam News Genre Classification API

-The Vietnamese Text Classification API is a tool for profanity checking and topic classification.
+The Vietnamese Text Classification API can be used as a tool for profanity checking and news genre classification.

 ## Prerequisites